Aliases for PASK Gene

 Previous GeneCards Identifiers for PASK Gene

 This gene encodes a member of the serine/threonine kinase family that contains two PAS domains.
 Expression of this gene is regulated by glucose, and the encoded protein plays a role in the regulation of insulin gene expression.
 Downregulation of this gene may play a role in type 2 diabetes.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Nov 2011]

 GeneCards Summary for PASK Gene

 PASK (PAS Domain Containing Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with PASK include glanders.
+Diseases associated with PASK include Niemann-Pick Disease, Type C1.
 Among its related pathways are Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and phosphatidylinositol binding.
-An important paralog of this gene is PIM1.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.